Yoast/wordpress-seo/readme.txt

 	* Fixes settings import on multisite.
 	* Fixes a bug where the sitemap could contain datetimes in the wrong timezone.
 	* Fixes a bug where the wrong Facebook user ID was added to the fb:admins meta tag.
 Adding FB admin user id is now a manual process.
+	* Fixed Open Graph and Twitter cards on static posts pages

 * Enhancements:
 	* Contains several accessibility improvements, including 'for' attributes for labels and several links to explanatory articles.